Uniform Policy-Full School

 With the exception of official non-uniform days all pupils are required to wear school uniform every school day and this uniform must conform to the shades, styles, textures and colours determined by the school and in keeping with the uniform stocked by the school suppliers.
 Uniform should be clean and tidy at all times and it should be worn in full to and from school, as well as in public, inclusive of blazer in the Prep and Senior schools (when the weather permits).

 The full uniform list is available on the school website.
 The list shows the variations for each part of the school and gives details of the official school suppliers.

 Hats – “No hat, no play”

 In the Prep and Pre-Prep Schools, we operate a “no hat, no play” rule throughout the year and all children will require a Cranleigh sunhat or cap when outdoors in non-shaded areas.
 In the Senior School the children are deemed old enough to decide for themselves whether they need to wear one or not.

 Shoes & socks

 All children should wear flat soled non-marking, black, leather shoes which should be properly polished.
-Sketchers and canvas shoes are not allowed.
+Sketchers, canvas and shoes that are made by sports brands are not allowed.
 All children should wear socks that cover their ankles, grey for boys and white for girls.
 In the Pre-Prep, girls may wear navy blue tights/stockings under their dresses instead of socks, however three-quarter or full-length leggings are not permitted.

 Due to local sensitivities, girls’ skirts should reach below their knees.
 This is also an ADEK requirement.
 Form Teachers are expected to play their part in enforcing this dress code.